Deftwun/ZombieCopter/README.md

 # ZombieCopter

-A physics based game made with libgdx that doesn't really have much direction anymore.
+A physics based game written in java with [libgdx](http://libgdx.badlogicgames.com/) that doesn't really have much direction anymore.
 Think I might refocus my efforts on something with a little better end game and smaller scope.
 I plan on using a lot of what I've learned here for things in the future.
 Hopefully it can be of use to others as well :)

 ![ScreenShot](/ScreenShots/screenShot1.png?raw=true)
 ![ScreenShot](/ScreenShots/screenShot3.png?raw=true)